 - Mid-Level Donor Portfolio

-- Manage portfolio of donors giving between $500-1,799 annually, including cultivation, solicitation, and stewardship
+- Manage portfolio of donors giving between $500-1,799 annually, including stewardship and solicitation

 - Work with Development team, other Bend the Arc staff, and consultants on strategic direction for this portfolio